Probabilistic motion planning for non-Euclidean and multi-vehicle problems: Introduction

+A key question in robotic motion planning is determining the most efficient way a single robot or collaborative team of robots can reach their destinations in a complex environment.
+Even in the absence of obstacles, optimal trajectories are difficult to find.
+In the holonomic setting, it requires solving the geodesic equations with starting and ending constraints.
+In the non-holonomic setting, similar equations are available, but even the existence of well-behaved optimal trajectories remains an area of active research see e.g.~\cite{MR1867362,jean_control_2014,Ardentov_2021, MR3958837}.
+Nonetheless, in many cases of interest, one is able to compute optimal obstacle-free trajectories (e.g.~Euclidean straight lines or Reeds-Shepp geodesics) in the state space.

+In the presence of obstacles, exact trajectory planning is not computationally feasible, and instead, sampling-based motion planning is employed.
+In this approach, one builds a discretization of the unobstructed space using a sequence of random or deterministic samples and then uses graph-theoretic methods to identify optimal trajectories within the discretization.
+Optimizing this approach for single-vehicle trajectory planning has been the subject of many recent studies, including~\cite{varricchio_asymptotically_2018,janson_deterministic_2018,zhang_NovelLearning_2020,solovey_CriticalRadius_2020}.

-We address both types of common motion planning methods: the Probabilistic Roadmaps (PRMs) introduced by Kavraki et al.~\citep{kavraki_probabilistic_1996} and the Rapidly-exploring Random Trees (RRTs) of Lavalle \citep{lavalle_rapidly-exploring_1998}.
-Both algorithms sample a configuration space and build a graph-theoretic approximation of reachable destinations.
-PRM is optimized for multi-query applications, in which the starting and ending configurations may change between calls, and is performed in two stages: the roadmap phase that builds an approximating graph and a path creation phase that identifies trajectories through the graph.
-RRT, on the other hand, is optimized for single-query applications and builds a tree of possible trajectories.
+The two primary types of probabilistic planning methods are based, respectively, on the Probabilistic Roadmaps (PRM) introduced by Kavraki et al.~\cite{kavraki_probabilistic_1996} and the Rapidly-exploring Random Trees (RRT) of Lavalle~\cite{lavalle_rapidly-exploring_1998}.
+Both types of algorithms sample a configuration space and build a graph-theoretic approximation of reachable destinations.
+PRM is optimized for multi-query applications, in which the starting and ending configurations may change between calls, and is performed in two stages: the roadmap phase that builds an approximating graph and a trajectory creation phase that identifies trajectories through the graph.
+On the other hand, RRT is optimized for single-query applications and builds a tree of possible trajectories rooted at the starting location and searching for points near the target location or region.
+The core PRM and RRT algorithms have been shown to be effective at finding feasible trajectories in a wide variety of single-robot planning tasks~\cite{kavraki_probabilistic_1996, lavalle_rapidly-exploring_1998,lavalle_rapidly-exploring_2000, ranganathan_pdrrts_2004,lavalle_planning_2006,agha-mohammadi_sampling-based_2012,do_practical_2013, elbanhawi_sampling-based_2014}.

-The core PRM and RRT algorithms have been shown to be effective at finding feasible trajectories in a wide variety of single-robot holonomic and non-holonomic planning tasks \citep{kavraki_probabilistic_1996, lavalle_rapidly-exploring_1998,lavalle_rapidly-exploring_2000, ranganathan_pdrrts_2004, lavalle_planning_2006, agha-mohammadi_sampling-based_2012, do_practical_2013, elbanhawi_sampling-based_2014}.
-In \citep{karaman_sampling-based_2011} two influential variants of the algorithms called PRM* and RRT* were introduced, providing provable asymptotic optimality in the Euclidean setting without sacrificing performance speed.
-The results were extended to the sub-Riemannian setting in \citep{karaman_sampling_2013}.
-Recently, an error was discovered in the analysis of RRT*, and an alternate proof was provided for the holonomic case in \cite{solovey2020revisiting}.